Munch2022/Tweets_SentimentalAnalysis/README.md

 •	Tokens are vectorized as machine can only read numerical data

 •	Machine learning algorithm RandomForestClassifier is used for model training

+#### Note -- I have just taken very small amount of data for minimizing the computational power.
+One can use the entire dataset to and train it to increase the accuracy; can even chose a differnt classifier algorithms of your choice